-- 1. All animals must be owned and registered in 4-H member's names by June 1, 2022.
-(Breed Classes Not Commercial Classes) - 2.
-4-H commercial beef and sheep members must be officially and actively involved in a 4-H beef and/or sheep project by June 1, 2022.
-Youth exhibiting commercial cattle must have completed a "4-H Livestock Certificate" prior to June 1st. - 3.
+- 1. All animals must be owned and registered in 4-H member's names by June 1, 2023.
+(Breed Classes Not Commercial Classes) - 4-H commercial livestock members must be officially and actively involved in their respective species 4-H project by June 1, 2023.
+Youth exhibiting commercial livestock must have completed a "4-H Non-Registered Livestock Certificate" prior to June 1st. - 3.
 Owners of beef cattle, sheep, swine, and goats will be required to feed and care for their animals while on exhibit and be present to show their animals when judged.
 All animals will be judged in the show ring. - 4.
 The Livestock Health Requirements will apply. - 5.
 All 4-H exhibitors must enter showmanship if showing in breed and commercial classes.